denoland/manual/continuous_integration.md

 from cache instead of re-downloading.

-There is still an issue in the workflow above: at the moment the name of the cache key is hardcoded to `my_cache-key`, which is going to restore the same cache every time, even if one or more dependencies are updated.
+There is still an issue in the workflow above: at the moment the name of the cache key is hardcoded to `my_cache_key`, which is going to restore the same cache every time, even if one or more dependencies are updated.
 This can lead to older versions being used in the pipeline even though you have updated some dependencies.
 The solution is to generate a different key each time the cache